ibexa/documentation-developer/docs/search/criteria_reference/visibility_criterion.md

 # Visibility Criterion

-The [`Visibility` Search Criterion](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Criterion-Visibility.html) searches for content based on whether it is visible or not.
+The [`Visibility` Search Criterion](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-Criterion-Visibility.html) searches for content based on whether it's visible or not.

 This Criterion takes into account both hiding content and hiding Locations.